uclagiving/uclafund-site/wp-content/plugins/siteorigin-panels/readme.txt

 = How do I move a site created with Page Builder from one server to another? =

-We recommend the [duplicator plugin](https://wordpress.org/plugins/duplicator/).
-We've tested it in several instances and it always works well with Page Builder data.
+We recommend the [Duplicator Plugin](https://wordpress.org/plugins/duplicator/).
+We've tested it in several instances, and it always works well with Page Builder data.

 = Can I bundle Page Builder with my theme? =

 Yes, provided your theme is licensed under GPL or a compatible license.
 If you're publishing your theme on ThemeForest, you must select the GPL license instead of their regular license.

-Page Builder is actively developed and updated, so generally I'd recommend that you have your users install the original plugin so they can receive updates.
+Page Builder is actively developed and updated, so generally; we recommend that you have your users install the original plugin so they can receive updates.
 You can try [TGM Plugin Activation](http://tgmpluginactivation.com/).

 = Will plugin X work with Page Builder? =

 We've tried to ensure that Page Builder is compatible with most plugin widgets.
-It's best to just download Page Builder and test for yourself.
+It's best to download Page Builder and test for yourself.

+== SiteOrigin Premium ==

+[SiteOrigin Premium](https://siteorigin.com/downloads/premium/) enhances Page Builder with a vast array of additional features and settings.
+Take your layouts to the next level with SiteOrigin Premium addons.

+SiteOrigin Premium includes access to our professional email support service, perfect for those times when you need fast and effective technical support.
+We're standing by to assist you in any way we can.

 == Changelog ==

+= 2.12.6 - 5 July 2021 =
+* Added cell editing icons to replace text action links when space isn't sufficient.
+* Live Editor: Resolved bottom margin not being removed from the last widget in a given row.
+* Parallax: Improved type detection to ensure legacy is always set when appropriate.
+* Resolved a potential restore content prompt in the Classic Editor.
+* Developer: Expanded widget title detection to include Widgets Bundle repeaters and sections.
+* Developer: Expanded `panels_title` to fetch the first valid widget description.

+= 2.12.5 - 17 June 2021 =
+* Modern Parallax: Use the image attachment if available.
+* Modern Parallax: Prevent possible container overflow using CSS.
+* Live Editor: Minor button alignment improvements.
+* Developer: ACF compatibility - use `panelsopen` for more consistent loading.
+* Developer: ACF compatibility - added a check to ensure instance ACF data exists.
+* Developer: Fixed `siteorigin_panels_row_column_count_input` filter.

+= 2.12.4 - 04 June 2021 =
+* Restored Tablet Layout row collapse.

+= 2.12.3 - 03 June 2021 =
+* Developer: Added the ability to filter fields based on the widget the user is editing using the `siteorigin_panels_widget_style_fields` filter.
+* Developer: Added the ability to create individual row collapse points using the `siteorigin_panels_css_row_collapse_point` filter.

+= 2.12.2 - 21 May 2021 =
+* ACF: Added a check to ensure 5.7.10+ is active before loading Page Builder compatibility.
+* Lazy Load: Added support for WP Rocket Lazy Load.
+* Gravity Forms: Added compatibility to ensure conditional forms function normally when added via the Form widget.
+* Developer: Stopped checking for repeated rendering if `$panels_data` was supplied.

+= 2.12.1 - 11 May 2021 =
+* Prevented potential repeated rendering of layouts.
+* Moved the Page Builder metabox PHP outside of the metabox template.
+* Added a check for `has_blocks()` before using the function.
+* Resolved potential background display issue when a local and external background is used.

+= 2.12.0 - 03 May 2021 =
+* **New Parallax Scrolling!** Existing users can optionally switch to `Modern` at `Settings > Page Builder > General`.
+* ACF: Added widget fields compatibility. `siteorigin_panels_before_widget_form` action is triggered before the widget form is output.
+* Improved Add/Edit row responsive behavior.
+* Updated sidebar emulator to detect current page ID by path.
+Resolves WPML compatibility issue.
+* Added WP Rocket Lazy Loading compatibility for row, cell, and, widget background images.
+* Automatic Excerpt: Added support for the `<!-- more -->` quicktag.
+* Improved indexing of text containing multibyte Unicode such as Greek.
+* Instant Open Widgets: Updated the setting to default enabled for new installs.
+* Limited the `Page Builder Layout CSS Output Location` setting to the Classic Editor.
+* Add Layout: Improved responsive behavior for long post titles.
+* Ensured background image remove URL only displays when an image is present.
+* SiteOrigin Layout Block: Removed the preview button when a preview isn't available.
+* SiteOrigin Layout Block: Prevent an empty layout from being rendered.
+* Block Editor: Added support for automatic excerpt generation if the first post block is a SiteOrigin Layout Block.
+* Block Editor: Resolved duplicate Add SiteOrigin Layout button.
+* Accessibility: Implemented keyboard navigation for the Page Builder admin interface.
+You can now tab through all fields and settings, and make changes without a mouse.
+* Developer: Ensured prebuilt layout compatibility with JSON MIME type.
+* Developer: Updated depreciated jQuery `bind` usage.
+* Developer: Replaced older-style PHP type conversion functions with type casts.
+* Developer: Resolved a PHP 8 notice relating to the CSS builder.
+* Developer: Improved WordPress indexing of languages that use multibyte Unicode

 = 2.11.8 - 09 December 2020 =
 * Developer: jQuery updates for WordPress 5.6.